Overv/MineAssemble/README.md

 ### Virtual machine

 If you want to use virtualization software like VirtualBox, you can produce an .iso image with `make iso` and mount it.
+The virtual machine doesn't need a hard drive and requires no more than 4 MB of RAM.

 You can also burn this image to a CD or DVD, but that is rather wasteful.
 Use the USB stick method to try it on real hardware unless it really isn't an option